joecowton/CV/README.md

 **Institute of Contemporary Arts** (2007 - 2008)

-- Communications Intern, responsible for digitisation of [audio lecture archive](https://www.ica.art/audio)
+- Communications intern, responsible for digitisation of [audio lecture archive](https://www.ica.art/audio)

 ## Other Interests